gvwilson/thirdbit/src/fiction/cloudherd/index.md

 she added belatedly.

 "They are that," the tiger confirmed.
-"Can you take me to your *tralpa*?"
+"Can you take me to your tralpa?"

 Grappa Gas snorted.
 "I don't expect he'll be awake for a while yet,